 Examples of tactical information gathered by UPS monitoring include reported UPS battery temperature, voltage and resistance values; any excessive levels warn users of impending fault conditions, allowing corrective action to be taken.
 More strategic information would include reports on power consumption, where power is being consumed, and variations in processing load.
 This informs longer-term planning for the allocation and distribution of power within the data centre, and can provide opportunities for reducing wasted UPS capacity.

 Monitoring of environmental variables, particularly temperature and humidity, is essential to ensure that cooling strategies remain effective.
-It’s also important to monitor less obviously process-related factors, such as security and access, to protect the well-being of the UPS and other data centre equipment.
+It’s also important to monitor less obviously process-related factors, such as security and access, to protect the well-being of the UPS system and other data centre equipment.

 While the availability of such information is important, collecting it isn’t always easy.
-Proliferation of UPS equipment over time, plus the advent of virtualisation, can make it difficult to understand how processing load is being distributed across the data centre server population over any given period.
+The proliferation of UPS equipment over time, plus the advent of virtualisation, can make it difficult to understand how processing load is being distributed across the data centre server population over any given period.
 Fortunately, solutions in the form of data centre infrastructure management (DCIM) packages exist.
 These provide access to accurate, actionable data about a data centre’s current state and future needs; critically, they can also exchange information with building management systems to provide a more comprehensive, higher-level overview of data centre status.

-However, in Kohler Uninterruptible Power’s (KUP’s) experience, only the monitoring aspect of such strategies should be automated, rather than implementing a fully-automated system with closed-loop control and two-way communications.
+However, in KOHLER Uninterruptible Power’s (KUP’s) experience, only the monitoring aspect of such strategies should be automated, rather than implementing a fully-automated system with closed-loop control and two-way communications.

 One way communications – usually the safest policy